We like to remove Let's Encrypt certificate in Windows Server. Before we uninstall Let's Encrypt…

 Jeff Allan True

-List only the mailboxes that don’t have the setting enabled.
-Enable the setting with the second cmdlet.
+List only the mailboxes that don’t have the setting enabled in the Organizational Unit.

 [PS] C:\>Get-Mailbox -OrganizationalUnit "exoip.local/Company/Users/IT" | Where-Object {$_.EmailAddressPolicyEnabled -eq $False} | ft Name, EmailAddressPolicyEnabled